-Dowagers humps: some frequently asked questions:
+Dowagers humps: Frequently asked questions:

 NOTE: There are 3 types of spinal fractures that can occur in advanced osteoporosis.

 Dowagers humps (Kyphosis) are usually caused by wedge fractures.
 In this kind of fracture the front of a vertebra collapses.
 Since the back of the vertebra remains intact, the vertebra 'tips' forward and the spine becomes slightly misaligned and the section above the fracture tips forward making the back curve slightly.

 As the vertebrae above your wedge fracture 'tip forward' they put stress on other vertebrae.
 This stress often causes another vertebra to develop a 'wedge fracture'.
 As more and more vertebrae collapse in wedge fractures, your back becomes more and more bowed.
 In very advanced cases of kyphosis a person can become severely bent over.